-Net4 Network Services Limited is considered one of India’s leading Web Services and Network Services Provider, prioritized providing services to various scale of businesses and its offerings, including Enterprise Messaging & Hosting Solutions and Domain name registration.
+Net4 Network Services Limited wass considered one of India’s leading Web Services and Network Services Providers, prioritized providing services to the various scales of businesses and its offerings, including Enterprise Messaging & Hosting Solutions and Domain name registration.

-At its peak, the company had 1000 SME customers for a wide range of Web Services, over 2000 Medium to Large businesses for Enterprise Services.
+At its peak, the company had 1000 SME customers for a wide range of Web Services and over 2000 Medium to Large businesses for Enterprise Services.

 Net4 services were once considered the largest provider in the Asia Pacific region, offering mainly digital addresses such as hosted email, web hosting, and domain name registration.

-The company’s renowned client base includes Airtel, CNBC TV18, Essar, Godrej, Hutch, ITC, L&T, NIIT, ONGC, Proctor & Gamble, Sahara, SBI, Siemens, and TCS.
+The company’s renowned client base included Airtel, CNBC TV18, Essar, Godrej, Hutch, ITC, L&T, NIIT, ONGC, Proctor & Gamble, Sahara, SBI, Siemens, and TCS.
 (Source: Money Control)

 Net 4 India Ltd was incorporated on 29 November 1985 under the provisions of Companies ACT 1956.
 Mangla Chemicals Ltd registered as an internet service provider, which later changed to Trident Developers Ltd in 1994 and Amulet Developers Ltd in 1998.